mutusfa/Fake-News-Analysis/README.md

 As you can see, no model performs well on Fake News Content Detection dataset, with its very short pieces of text and no titles.
 These models can distinguish articles.

+Important note: linear model was trained on Fake News Content Detection dataset, other models didn't see that data at all.
+While it's score is on validation split, better evaluation on its generalization is its (appalling) performance on nela dataset.

 A small note: accuracy on nela is optimistic - I selected model thresholds to maximize acuracy on nela's validation split, so there is some data leakage.

 Best performing model - across all datasets! - is DistillBERT by AutoNLP, specifically `mutusfa/autonlp-Fake_News_Analysis-528914959`.